louking/members/docs/membertility-definitions.rst

         for which minutes are required, action items may be generated, and/or decisions made (by motion / vote)

     meeting admin
-        a :term:`member` who serves in a supervisory position and can create and manage :term:`meetings <meeting>`
+        :term:`members <member>` with this :term:`security role` serve in a supervisory position and can create and manage :term:`meetings <meeting>`

     member
         a club member that serves in a volunteer position that requires specific and trackable training and orientation

+    membership admin
+        :term:`members <member>` with this :term:`security role` serve in a supervisory position and can manage membership information

     minutes
         record of :term:`meeting` :term:`agenda`, discussions, :term:`votes <vote>`, etc.